baincd/cool-git-aliases/README.md

 # Chris' Cool Git Aliases
 A collection of cool and handy git aliases, to increase your productivity.
 Amaze your friends and bosses with your ability to create awesomeness faster!

-* gitflow - commands to simplify gitflow, other feature-based workflows, and general branching and pushing operations
+* feature - commands to simplify development using feature-based workflows (such as Gitflow and Trunk Based Development)
 * qstash - a quicker way to stash and unstash changes

 ## Quick Setup